squiroz91/diplo-ks/00-cross/CompilacionK-EsauRojas/Compilacion-cruzada-kernel.md

 +	Después de cargar la configuración por default, se puede ajustar la configuración a tus necesidades con:
 	+	`make config`

-	- NOTES on "make config":
+	NOTES on "make config":

-    - Having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers
+	Having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers

-    - Compiling the kernel with "Processor type" set higher than 386 will result in a kernel that does NOT work on a 386.
-The kernel will detect this on bootup, and give up.
+	Compiling the kernel with "Processor type" set higher than 386 will result in a kernel that does NOT work on a 386.The kernel will detect this on bootup, and give up.

-    - A kernel with math-emulation compiled in will still use the coprocessor if one is present: the math emulation will just never get used in that case.
+	A kernel with math-emulation compiled in will still use the coprocessor if one is present: the math emulation will just never get used in that case.
 The kernel will be slightly larger, but will work on different machines regardless of whether they have a math coprocessor or not.

-    - The "kernel hacking" configuration details usually result in a bigger or slower kernel (or both), and can even make the kernel less stable by configuring some routines to actively try to break bad code to find kernel problems (kmalloc()).
-Thus you should probably answer 'n' to the questions for "development", "experimental", or "debugging" features.
+	The "kernel hacking" configuration details usually result in a bigger or slower kernel (or both), and can even make the kernel less stable by configuring some routines to actively try to break bad code to find kernel problems (kmalloc()).
+Thus you should probably answer 'n' to the questions for "development","experimental", or "debugging" features.

 	+	`make xconfig`
 	+	`make gconfig`